Koen Fraussen

 Koen Fraussen (born 1965) is a Belgian amateur malacologist, shell collector, and expert in the Buccinoidea.

 Biography

-Fraussen in the son of a painter, and began collecting shells at the age of 2.
-He is a part-time bus driver who also studies whelk shells for the Muséum National d'Histoire Naturelle.
+Fraussen was born in Brussels.
+His interest in the ocean started during family holidays on the Adriatic Sea.
+He began collecting shells at the age of 2.

+Fraussen is a part-time bus driver who also studies whelk shells for the Muséum National d'Histoire Naturelle.
 In exchange for his curatorial work, Fraussen is given a paratype of each specimen he identifies.
 Philippe Bouchet considers Fraussen "the world expert" on the Buccinidae.

 In 2010, Fraussen and biologist Stefaan Wera released the book Schelpen aan de Belgische kust.
 With the Muséum National, Fraussen published 20 new species of the Photinae (subfamily of the Nassariidae) as of 2017.